fl-yu/yulabgenomics/content/research/example/index.md

 # Our research interests
+The long-term goals of our lab:
+1. Developing computational methods and tools to overcome the challenges for analyzing, integrating, and interpreting a variety of genomics data.
+2. With close colabaration with experimental biologists, we will be committed to understand and uncover the fundamental principles in gene regulatory mechanisms and eventually develop effective treatment for various human diseases.

-Our lab will primarliy work on the intersections of population genetics, single cell genomics and meachine learning.
+Our current research will primarliy focus on the intersections of population genetics, single cell genomics, and meachine learning areas.

-- Functional interpreation of genetic variants
+- Functional interpreation of genetic causal variants at different levels including individual genomic loci, cellular context, target genes, and programs.
+- Dessect the fine-grained regulatory circuits and how they are pertubed in different diseases
-Although the scale of this challenge is daunting, better methods for functional variant interpretation will have transformative consequences for disease diagnosis, risk prediction, and the development of new therapies. dissect variant mechanisms across a range of human cell types and environments.
+- Machine learning models for disease diagnosis, risk prediction, and the development of new therapies
-These approaches are also increasingly being deployed in clinical settings

-- Fine-grained regulatory circuits inference using single cell genomics

-- Machine learning for cancer genomics